ShashankVashishtha18/ShashankVashishtha18/README.md

 ---

-## 🚀 About Me
+About Me

-I'm a dedicated software developer aiming for SDE and Full-Stack roles, with a strong foundation in data structures, algorithms, and object-oriented programming.
-I specialize in building scalable web applications using the MERN stack (MongoDB, Express.js, React.js, Node.js), and I have experience designing RESTful APIs, integrating cloud services like Firebase, and writing clean, maintainable code.
-I’m also comfortable working with C++ for systems-level tasks and enjoy contributing to projects that follow Agile workflows and modern development practices.
+I'm a dedicated Software Developer currently working at IILM University as a Website Developer, where I maintain and enhance the university's official website with a focus on responsive design, CMS integration, and API-driven content updates.
+I'm actively aiming for SDE and Full-Stack Developer roles, with a strong foundation in data structures, algorithms, and object-oriented programming.

+I specialize in building scalable web applications using the MERN stack (MongoDB, Express.js, React.js, Node.js), and have hands-on experience in designing RESTful APIs, integrating cloud services like Firebase, and writing clean, modular, and maintainable code.
+I'm also proficient in C++, particularly for systems-level programming and CLI tools.
+I enjoy working in Agile environments and contributing to meaningful, production-ready software.

 ---

-## 🛠️ Tech Stack
+Tech Stack

 **Languages**: C/C++, JavaScript, HTML/CSS
 **Frontend**: React.js, Tailwind CSS, Zustand, Redux (basic), Bootstrap